firesidefiction/firesidefiction.github.io/_posts/nonfiction/2017-06-15-evil-isnt-a-disability.md

 As I finish this piece, Republicans are rushing a bill through Congress that will kill healthcare for millions of chronically ill and disabled Americans.
 They failed once and are already on to a sequel.

 As I finish this piece, I can’t even enjoy being the villain.

-#### About the author

-John (@wiswell) lives where New York keeps all its trees.
-He's previously appeared at Fireside with “Bones at the Door,” and he has a new horror story coming soon to Pseudopod.
-He intends to donate his body to medical science, which will make romantic apocalypses harder on him.